wwchen1110/linked-blog-starter-md/Mechanism-Symbolism/Classes/Discipline/Paladin.md

-Crusader - righteous, powerful, and radiant, thanks to their pure alignment - at least at first sight.
+The Crusader - righteous, powerful, and radiant, thanks to their pure alignment - at least at first sight.
 Their rigidity may become fragility if any unresolved contradictions are there.

 A god rarely executes their own will; more often, their holy warriors will be the ones responsible.
 Paladins combine esoteric spellcasting with hard steel, capable both of immediate defense and untapped power.